gammasim/simtools/docs/source/configuration_module.rst

 Configuration
 =============

-Reference documentation for the configuration of simtools applications.
+Reference documentation for the configuration of gammasim-tools applications.

 .. _configurationconfigurator: